 |1838||Charles Whalan and his two sons unofficial keepers.|

 |1848||Elder Cave discovered.|

 |1867||N.S.W.
 State Government took control, Jeremiah Wilson first official keeper.|

-The year 1838 is the official date of discovery.
-But as James McKeown used this area as hideout, he has discovered it earlier.
-And of course the Aboriginies knew the caves for a very long time and called the area Binoomea, meaning dark places.
+The year 1838 is the official date of discovery by the English settlers.
+But as the robber James McKeown used this area as hideout at this time, he must have discovered it earlier, how long is unknown.
+And of course the Aborigines knew the caves for a very long time and called the area Binoomea, meaning dark places.